strategineer/personal-website/content/blog/2025-01-23/index.md

 You'll have a hard time hard time doing that because a lot of these characters are unique looking to say the least and I think that losing that uniqueness would make the Maze of the Blue Medusa much less interesting.

-# Is the Shadowdark RPG a good fit for running the Maze of the Blue Medusa megadungeon?
+# Is Shadowdark RPG a good fit for running the Maze of the Blue Medusa megadungeon?

 The Shadowdark RPG seems to hinge on the constant struggle to light the path forward and avoid darkness --- at least it's marketted that way.
 In theory, this is a cool idea.
 In practice, I wasn't able to make this as interesting as I was hoping to due in no small part that large sections of the Maze of the Blue Medusa are described as being well-lit and wouldn't make sense otherwise.